Wrexham County Borough: Castles

 Chirk Castle, a National Trust property, is located on the outskirts of Chirk.
 It is also within the Clwydian Range and Dee Valley AONB, which extends to the Chirk Castle Estate.

-Holt Castle is located in the town of Holt, along the banks of the River Dee next to the English border.
+Holt Castle is located in the village of Holt, along the banks of the River Dee next to the English border.
 It was built between 1283 and 1311 by Earls of Surrey, John de Warenne and his grandson, following Llywelyn ap Gruffudd, the Prince of Wales' defeat.

 Churches

 The three of the Seven Wonders of Wales present in the county borough are all or part of churches.
 St Giles' Parish Church is a 16th-century gothic church located in the historic centre of Wrexham.
 All Saints' Church, sometimes described as the "perfect Cheshire church in Wales", is a late-15th century church in Gresford, and in Overton-on-Dee, there is St Mary the Virgin Church, with its ring of Yew Trees being one of the seven wonders of Wales.

 Wrexham is also home to Wrexham Cathedral (Cathedral Church of Our Lady of Sorrows or St Mary's Cathedral), a Catholic Cathedral which is the seat of the Bishop of Wrexham, and mother church of the Roman Catholic Diocese of Wrexham since 1987.
 The cathedral also hosts a chapel dedicated to Richard Gwyn, a martyr who died in Wrexham.
 Remaining Catholic churches are part of the Wrexham Deanery.

 Other major churches include St Mary's Church in Ruabon, and St Chad's Church in Holt, the latter having English Civil War bullet holes present in the building.